minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 timestamp: An integer identifying the timestamp.<br/>
 polygonId: An integer identifying the polygon.<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of area per class] and total area.
+CSV with columns tileX, tileY, zoom, [columns of area per class] and total area.

 <a id='data_class_tile'></a>
 ### data/class/tile